mm80843/T3.5/docs/Benef/PBN__Benef_467.md

 # __Adaptability__

-## Name of the Benefit

-Flexible spaces and robust internet connection support remote working and adaptability of the building, meeting the needs of occupants during quarantine.

 ## Description of Benefits pertaining to Beneficiaries

 * [Higher tenant demand and retention due to the ability to accommodate different needs.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_503.md)